 How Long Do K-Cups Last After The Expiration Date?

-As long as your K-Cups or Keurig K-Carafe pods have been properly stored and have not been damaged, you should be able to use them safely long past this date.
-While there is some chance that the ingredients may taste a bit stale past Best-By date, it is a slim chance.
+If your K-Cups or Keurig K-Carafe pods have been properly stored and have not been damaged, you should be able to use them safely long past this date.
+While there is some chance that the ingredients may taste a bit stale past the best by date, it is a slim chance.

-The packaging processes used to seal the ingredients into K-Cups are very effective, and you can expect the contents to be perfectly fine for at least a year following the Best-By date.
+The packaging processes used to seal the ingredients into K-Cups are very effective, and you can expect the contents to be perfectly fine for at least a year following the printed date.

 The Contents Of K-Cups Are Well Preserved

 The coffee, tea or dry ingredients needed to create a hot beverage contained in K-Cups are preserved by a combination of two very effective methods.

 First, ingredients are treated with liquid nitrogen which flash freezes them immediately and effectively.
 Once frozen, the contents are vacuum sealed in the K-Cups so that no air or moisture can enter.

 Flash freezing holds the contents of K-Cups in stasis.
 Protection from air and moisture prevents natural decomposition and the development of mold.
 This, in turn, increases the shelf life of Keurig K-Cups.